EV4g/Radio-Flux-Solver/README.md

 End-to-end; takes care of the finding, matching, and calibration of sources based on spectral index analysis.

-#### Modes
+#### Features
-- Catalog flux scale check
-- Image flux scale check
+- Both catalog and image file support for flux validation
+- Overview plots to showcase and filter for location/beam dependant effects
-- Fixed powerlaw extrapolation / two-point spectral index fitting / three-or-more-point index + curvature estimation
+- Fixed powerlaw extrapolation in the basic mode
+- Either two-point spectral index fitting or three-or-more-point index + curvature estimation advanced modes

 #### Currently nicluded reference survey catalogs